Getting mobile internet in Vancouver is easy, but choosing the wrong option can cost more than expected.

 Mobile Networks in Vancouver

-The main operators in Canada are:
+The main mobile networks in Canada are:

 - Rogers